 Most classes at LAKC use a 100cc or 125cc, single-cylinder, two-stroke, air and water cooled engines developed especially for kart racing.
-The Kid karts and Cadets use the Comer 50 and 80cc engines.
-Shifter karts use a 125cc engine and and a six-speed gearbox.
+The Kid Karts use a Honda 50cc four stroke and Cadets use the Comer 80cc two stroke engines.
+Shifter karts use a 125cc engine and a six-speed gearbox.

 What kind of clutch do they use?

-The 100cc and 125cc classes usually use a multi-disk centrifical clutch and a single gear.
+The 100cc and 125cc classes usually use a multi-disk centrifigal clutch and a single gear.

 How much does getting into karting cost?

-Safety equipment will run between about $450 and $800 depending on how extravagent you get.
+Safety equipment will run between about $450 and $800 depending on how extravagant you get.
 Special tools, a starter, and a kart stand will be around $400.
-A set of SL tires (the most commonly required compound) cost about $200 and will last you between two and five racedays.
+A set of tires cost about $220 and will last you between two and five race days.

 Can I build my own kart?